 - 1.01 The Rules on Take-overs, Mergers and Compulsory Acquisitions are issued by the Securities Commission Malaysia (SC) pursuant to section 377 of the Capital Markets and Services Act 2007 (CMSA). - 1.02 These Rules must be read together with the Code and any rulings issued by the SC pursuant to section 217 of the CMSA. - 1.03 These Rules set out the required procedures and conduct relating to take-overs, mergers and compulsory acquisitions for the purpose of interpreting the application of Division 2 Part VI of the CMSA and the Code. - 1.04 To assist with the interpretation of these Rules, notes have been inserted where appropriate, to provide guidance on the application of these Rules.
-Any conduct which departs from the guidance in the notes will be taken into account by the SC in determining compliance with these Rules. - 1.05 The Rules and the Code apply to any person who is, directly or indirectly, involved in a take-over, merger or compulsory acquisition, including all advisers to such persons. - 1.06 These Rules and the Code apply to take-overs and mergers of any listed corporation and any company or entity specified under paragraph 1.08, howsoever effected, including by means of a trust scheme, a scheme of arrangement, compromise, amalgamation or selective capital reduction and repayment (see notes below). - 1.07 When any person is in doubt as to whether a proposed course of action or conduct is in accordance with these Rules and the Code, such person or his adviser should consult the SC in advance for guidance on the interpretation or effect of these Rules and the Code on the said course of action or conduct.
+Any conduct which departs from the guidance in the notes will be taken into account by the SC in determining compliance with these Rules. - 1.05 The Rules are designed principally to ensure that shareholders in an offeree are treated fairly and are not denied an opportunity to decide on the merits of a take-over offer and that shareholders in the offeree of the same class are afforded equivalent treatment by an offeror.
+The Rules also provide an orderly framework within which take-over offers are conducted.